MattSandorr/league-stat-tracker/README.md

   queries for personal statistics and build evidence.
 - **JSON** is used for Riot API responses, Data Dragon metadata, cached static data, sample live-game data, and collector output.
-- **Markdown** is used for project documentation in this README.
-- **Environment-variable configuration** is stored in `.env` format so the Riot API key is kept outside the source code and Git history.

 ### Frameworks and Python libraries